Essential Fish Habitat

 We work quietly and efficiently—mostly behind the scenes—to identify and protect EFH.
 We work with partners like regional fishery management councils and use the best available scientific information to identify, describe, and map EFH for all federally managed fish species.
 Fishery management councils use this information to pinpoint and protect sensitive habitats by limiting certain fishing gear in those areas.

-We also provide advice to federal agencies on smart development that minimizes or prevents environmental impacts to EFH.
+A consultation with NOAA Fisheries is required whenever a federal agency, including the military, works in an area that will adversely affect essential fish habitat.
+Together, the agency and NOAA determine how best to conduct coastal development while supporting fish habitat and minimizing or avoiding environmental damage.
 Our EFH conservation efforts function like federal dietary recommendations: we help people make good choices with long-term benefits.
 Every year, our habitat experts advise agencies on hundreds of projects, from port expansions to offshore energy development.
 These consultations ensure that publicly-funded projects do not carelessly destroy habitat.

 Read more about EFH authorities in the Magnuson-Stevens Act and its official wording in the EFH regulatory guidelines.
-You can also learn more about the consultation process.
+Access habitat conservation and restoration policy directives or contact an EFH specialist in your region.

 Using the best available science, NOAA Fisheries and regional fishery management councils have identified and mapped EFH for each life stage of nearly 1,000 federally-managed species.
 You can find this information in the regional fishery management councils' fishery management plans and the EFH Mapper.